nhuang37/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a PhD student in the Department of Applied Mathematics & Statistics, and Mathematical Institute for Data Science at Johns Hopkins University.
-I am co-advised by [Professor Soledad Villar](https://www.ams.jhu.edu/villar/) and Professor Carey Priebe.
+I am a PhD student in the Department of Applied Mathematics & Statistics at Johns Hopkins University.
+I am very fortunate to be co-advised by [Professor Soledad Villar](https://www.ams.jhu.edu/villar/) and [Professor Carey Priebe](https://www.ams.jhu.edu/~priebe/).

 I have no special talent.
 I am only passionately curious.
-In particular, I am passionate about understanding deep learning from mathematical and statistical principles.
+In particular, I am passionate about understanding learning --- including machine learning and natural learning --- from mathematical and statistical principles.

-My research interests are focused on generalization and robustness in deep learning, representation learning and graph neural networks, and interdisciplinary research in data science.
+My research interests are in the areas of deep learning and representation learning.
+My current work focuses on generalization and robustness in deep learning, and spectral-inspired graph neural networks.